 Important: you can freeze yogurt up to two months past its expiration date but it must be consumed immediately after thawing.

-How to thaw it
+How to Thaw Yogurt

 The best way to thaw yogurt is to put it in the fridge the night before you plan to use it.
 This will be sure it never gets too warm or has the chance to go bad.